Data Science and AI for Good: A Fireside Chat with Columbia University Professors

 Vishal Misra:

-So I think talking about India, net neutrality—or the aspect of net neutrality that I worked on, this was about 10 years ago.
+So I think talking about India, net neutrality or the aspect of net neutrality that I worked on, you know, this was about 10 years ago.
 I came and testified in parliament.
 I also worked with the TRAI chief at the time, R.S.
 Sharma.
+And the law that was passed of net neutrality, which banned differential pricing, actually has played a very big role in the way internet has evolved in India.
+So that was right before Jio was about to enter the market.

-So when we worked on that regulation of banning differential pricing, the impact of it was that Jio could not make, let’s say, Jio Cinema or Jio TV or whatever Jio services they were going to offer—because they were vertically integrated, an ISP as well as content provider.
+And there are two kinds of regulations.
+There's ex ante and ex post.
+Ex post is after you've seen some harm, then you sort of bring in regulation to try and undo the harm or stop what's done.
+Ex ante is where you kind of anticipate something might happen and then design a regulation to prevent it from happening.
+So when we sort of worked on that regulation of banning differential pricing, the impact of it was that Jio could not make, let's say, Jio cinema or Jio TV or whatever Jio services they were going to offer because they were vertically integrated.
+They were in ISP as well as content provider.
+They still are.
 They could not lower the price of their content.
-They had to offer the same price for every byte that flows on the network.
+They have to offer the same price for every bite that flows on the network.

 Ramachandran S: